arangodb/docs/3.5/installation-linux-osconfiguration.md

 Memory Limits
 -------------

-A long-running arangod process may use a lot of virtual memory after a while, so it is recommended to **not** restrict the amount of virtual memory that a process can acquire, neither via using `ulimit`, `cgroups` or systemd.
+A long-running arangod process may accumulate a lot of virtual memory after a while, so it is recommended to **not** restrict the amount of virtual memory that a process can acquire, neither via using `ulimit`, `cgroups` or systemd.

 Zone Reclaim
 ------------